verrazzano/docs/content/en/docs/setup/backup/restore.md

 ### Rancher Restore

-To initiate a Rancher restore, create the following example custom resource YAML.
+To initiate a Rancher restore, create the following example custom resource YAML file.

-When a `Restore` custom resource is created, the operator accesses the backup .tar.gz file specified by the `Restore`, and restores the application data from that file.
+When a `Restore` custom resource is created, the operator accesses the backup `*.tar.gz` file specified and restores the application data from that file.

 ```yaml